 Since most people access their accounts every day or every week, the chances of people seeing your posts skyrocket.

 That’s true even if you only post three or four times a week.

 That simple feat will work wonders for building your brand awareness.

-That’s is exactly why massive retailers like Dove use the platform to spread brand awareness and engage their audience.
+That’s exactly why massive retail brands like Dove use the platform to spread brand awareness and engage their audience.

 Just remember that people don’t go onto social media platforms because they want to see your posts and buy your products (unless we’re talking about Pinterest).

 Ideally, you want to spread your brand message and strengthen your brand identity without being too pushy about it.

 Most people on social media are simply looking for entertainment.

 Offer that entertainment, and people will appreciate your business and be more likely to buy from you in the future.

 Oreo is another company that uses social media to spread its message.
 And since they are a big enough brand with a strong enough message, they can afford to be a bit more sales-y.